MsCrypto22/To-Do-Project-CapGemini/SAMPLE_DATA_SUMMARY.md

 ## 🎯 What I Created

 To-Do project now has a comprehensive sample data and testing infrastructure that's perfect for presentations and demonstrations.
-Here's what you can show:

 ## 📊 Three Types of Sample Data